ylqi/GL-RG/README.md

 conda activate GL-RG-pytorch
 ```

-Or you can install the dependencies following this script:
+or you can install the dependencies following this script:

 ```ba
 conda env create -f environment.yaml